This information will teach you about the placement and care of your central venous catheter (CVC).

 Your dressings need to be kept dry following your procedure.
 Your nurse will change your dressings 24 to 48 hours after your procedure.
 He or she will teach you how to do this.

 Two days after your procedure, you can remove the dressing that covers the small incision at the base of your neck.
-You do not need to put a new dressing on this site.
+You don’t need to put a new dressing on this site.
 The strips of adhesive tape that cover this incision should be left in place until they start to peel off.
 This should happen about 3 to 5 days after your procedure.

 Your catheter exit site will still need to be covered with a special dressing.
 This dressing prevents infection at this site.
 You will have stitches under your dressing.
 These stitches keep your catheter in place until the cuff on the catheter becomes anchored in the tunnel under your skin.